Volinga Suite - User Manual

 What’s new?

-The brand new 0.3.1 version of our UE plugin is out!
+The new version 0.4.1 of our UE plugin implements the following improvements:

 1. What is Volinga Suite

-Volinga Suite is a groundbreaking tool that empowers creators to effortlessly create and render NeRF in real-time using Unreal Engine.
-This innovative suite is comprised of three key components: the Volinga Renderer, the Volinga Exporter, and the Volinga Creator.
-The Volinga Renderer is a powerful tool that allows for the rendering of NeRF models in real-time, providing a seamless and immersive experience for users.
-The Volinga Exporter enables creators to easily export their NeRF models to an NVOL file format, making it easy to share and collaborate with others.
+Volinga Suite is an advanced tool that empowers creators to effortlessly create and render Radiance Fields in real-time using Unreal Engine.
+The suite is comprised of three key components: Volinga Renderer, Volinga Exporter, and Volinga Creator.
+Volinga Renderer is a powerful tool that allows for the rendering of Radiance Field models in real-time, providing a seamless experience for users.
+The Volinga Exporter enables creators to easily export their Radiance Fields models to an NVOL file format, making it easy to share and collaborate with others.
 Finally, the Volinga Creator is a user-friendly interface that streamlines the process of creating NeRF models.

 💡

-NVOL is a new standard file format to store NeRFs in a fast and efficient way.
+NVOL is a new standard file format to store Radiance Fields in a fast and efficient way.

 2. Volinga Renderer